 Task 6.
 Annual Workshop.
-BC Hydro will host workshops at least annually with the objectives of reviewing key results from the Site C Fisheries and Aquatic Habitat Monitoring Program.
-The workshops will provide a forum for exchanging ideas and data among and between Site C Fisheries and Aquatic Habitat Monitoring Program teams, and provide input regarding adapting programs to better answer each program's management questions and hypotheses.
-Proponents involved in this Program will participate in the workshops, which are expected to also include key personnel from other components of the Site C Fisheries and Aquatic Habitat Monitoring Program, agencies, First Nations, BC Hydro, and independent scientists reviewing the programs.
-Information will be presented with respect to this Program's management question and hypotheses.
+BC Hydro will host workshops at least annually with the objectives of reviewing key results from the Site C Fisheries and Aquatic Habitat Monitoring and Follow-up Program.
+The workshops will provide a forum for exchanging ideas and data among contractors, and provide input regarding adapting programs to better answer each program's management questions and hypotheses.
+Proponents involved in this program will participate in the workshops, which are expected to also include key personnel from other components of the Site C Fisheries and Aquatic Habitat Monitoring and Follow-up Program, agencies, First Nations, BC Hydro, and independent scientists reviewing the programs.
+Information will be presented with respect to this program's management question and hypotheses.

 Task 7.
 Synthesis Review.
-The Site C Trap and Haul Fish Release Location Monitoring Program Synthesis Review will use a weight-of-evidence approach that adheres to the guiding principles used to develop the Monitoring Plan to compile, analyze, and interpret the results of the individual tasks under this Program, including input from the annual workshops (Task 6) and findings from other components of the Site C Fisheries and Aquatic Habitat Monitoring Program, to evaluate this Program's hypotheses.
-Individual tasks under this Program and other components of the Site C Fisheries and Aquatic Habitat Monitoring Program provide multiple lines of evidence that will be considered together to evaluate whether management questions are being adequately evaluated.
+The Site C Trap and Haul Fish Release Location Monitoring Program Synthesis Review will use a weight-of-evidence approach that adheres to the guiding principles used to develop the monitoring plan to compile, analyze, and interpret the results of the individual tasks under this program, including input from the annual workshops (Task 6) and findings from other components of the Site C Fisheries and Aquatic Habitat Monitoring and Follow-up Program, to evaluate this program's hypotheses.
+Individual tasks under this program provide multiple lines of evidence that will be considered together to evaluate whether management questions are being adequately evaluated.
 A diagnostic approach to determine likely causes of observations and identify suitable management actions can be employed.
 The findings will be documented in a report presented at the annual workshop every five years, where stakeholders will provide feedback before the report is finalized.
-This process will inform potential management actions that include adaptive adjustments to the Program, retooling of hypotheses, contingent monitoring, or the implementation of mitigation measures.
+This process will inform potential management actions that include adaptive adjustments to the program, retooling of hypotheses, contingent monitoring, or the implementation of mitigation measures.

-The synthesis review will be conducted in Operation Year 3 to facilitate data and information sharing between this Program and other components of the Site C Fisheries and Aquatic Habitat Monitoring Program.
-The synthesis reports will collate all data collected under this Program and, when possible, link findings to other monitoring programs.
+The synthesis review will be conducted in Operation Year 3 to facilitate data and information sharing between this program and other components of the Site C Fisheries and Aquatic Habitat Monitoring and Follow-up Program.
+The synthesis reports will collate all data collected under this program and, when possible, link findings to other monitoring programs.

-This Program should be interpreted in terms of an adaptive management framework, where the study design (release locations and transportation procedures) is modified based on previous study years.
+This program should be interpreted in terms of an adaptive management framework, where the study design (release locations and transportation procedures) is modified based on previous study years.
 For instance, release locations that result in high rates of fall back or mortality do not need to be investigated further and can be replaced with locations more likely to be effective based on previous results.
 This approach will improve the ability of the program to identify optimum locations and procedures, and maximize benefits to migratory fish populations.

-Results from this Program will be interpreted in the context of other closely related monitoring programs.
+Results from this program will be interpreted in the context of other closely related monitoring programs.
 For instance, the effectiveness of different release locations and fish transportation in general, may depend on the environmental conditions following fishway passage.
 Statistical tests of the management hypotheses will focus on fish movements after use of the trap and haul facilities and upstream release; however, these findings must be considered in terms of each fish's entire migration and other confounding factors.